Hope Shannon '13MA: Choose Simmons

 In your experience, what was the best feature of the program?

 It's hard to choose just one, but probably the faculty.
 They get to know their students and their interests and then work with you to make sure you're getting what you need from the program.
 A close second is the variety of courses offered by the history department.
 Professors offered classes in which we studied history in novel ways, or at least they seemed to me when compared with other programs I looked at.
-For example, I took a course titled "Film and Historical Representation," another about representations of race in various media forms, and a third that was cross-listed with the gender/cultural studies program.

 What was your favorite class at Simmons?
 Why?